krabat1987/travel-randomly/README.md

      sleep for the night)
    - every other untarred path or road.

-   You may use field paths to go to an interesting site or so, but make sure you go on car friendly roads most of the time traveling.
+   You may use field paths to go to an interesting sight or so, but make sure you go on car friendly roads most of the time traveling.

-1. Every morning when you start traveling, you roll a die (D20 or D10) which approximate direction - north, south, west or east - you should go for the first X kilometers (where X is between 25 and 100).
+1. Every morning when you start traveling, you roll a die (D20) to determine which approximate direction - north, south, west or east - you should go for the first X kilometers (where X is between 10 and 200).

    On a standard D20 the directions are coded as
    - north: 1 - 5
    - east:  6 - 10
    - south: 11 - 15
    - west:  16 - 20

+   To determine your X roll the D20 die and multiply the number by 10.

    Adapt them to your needs when using other dice, but make sure you get equal intervals.